 Thomas R. Sutcliffe is a commercial litigator who represents clients in a wide range of cases, including multi-million dollar business disputes, defamation and commercial disparagement claims, breach of fiduciary duty and unfair competition cases, First Amendment litigation, catastrophic torts, and challenges to decisions by regulatory agencies.
 He has taken a leading role in a number of matters, both at the trial level and on appeal, involving novel legal issues and questions of first impression under federal and state law.
 He has also handled class actions and other complex disputes involving the handling of insurance claims.
 Tom’s practice focuses on finding creative and efficient ways to help clients navigate litigation while allowing them to achieve their strategic objectives.

 Prior to joining Prince Lobel, Tom worked at a prominent international law firm.
-He also previously clerked for Judge Karen Nelson Moore on the U.S. Court of Appeals for the Sixth Circuit.
+He also previously clerked for the Honorable Karen Nelson Moore on the U.S. Court of Appeals for the Sixth Circuit.

 - Boston University School of Law, J.D., summa cum laude, 2009